samlin001/asd-codelabs/README.md

 # Android System Development On The Cloud
-tl;dr How may we level the playing field to expand CS talent pipelines with better diversity & equity?
+## tl;dr How may we level the playing field to expand CS talent pipelines with better diversity & equity?

 ![Compute A Better Future](res/computeAFuture.png)

 - [ASD code labs](codelabs.md) are developed as a workshop for [Code Next with Google](https://codenext.withgoogle.com/).
 Which works with high schoolers to cultivate the next generation of Black and Latinx tech leaders.
-- It'll continuously develop in open.
-So that anyone passionate about bootstrapping CS talent pipeline in their community can leverage them.
+- We intend to develop in open continuously.
+So, anyone passionate about bootstrapping CS talent pipeline in their community can leverage this.
 - Any contribution is welcome.
 Let's make a dent in the consumer computing universe by getting more started.

 ## Why